k2matu/42-push_swap/README.md

 - Numbers below the mean at the bottom.
 - Numbers above the mean at the top.

-4. Sort Stack A:

-Numbers remaining in Stack A are now sorted.
+4. Numbers remaining in Stack A are now sorted.

 5. Move each number from Stack B back to Stack A, Utilize the Turk algorithm to move the "cheapest number" from Stack B back to Stack A.